open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/demo.md

 The Demo helm chart's default `values.yaml` is ready to be installed.
 All components have had their memory limits tuned to optimize performance, which may cause issues if your cluster is not large enough.
-The entire installation is restricted to ~3.5 Gi of memory, but may use less.
+The entire installation is restricted to ~3.5 Gigabytes of memory, but may use less.

 All the configuration options (with comments) available in the chart can be viewed in its